exercism/problem-specifications/exercises/isbn-verifier/description.md

-Given a number, check if a given ISBN-10 is valid.

-The [ISBN-10 verification process](http://www.hahnlibrary.net/libraries/isbncalc.html) requires use of a simple formula, and is mostly used to validate book identification numbers.
+The [ISBN-10 verification process](http://www.hahnlibrary.net/libraries/isbncalc.html) is mostly used to validate book identification numbers.
+More information on ISBN can be found [here](https://en.wikipedia.org/wiki/International_Standard_Book_Number).

 ## Functionality